kmcd14/pands-project2021/README.md

 - petal width and sepal lenght
 - petal lenght and petal width
 - sepal lenght and petal width
+- longer petals seem to equate to wider petal width

 We can investigate these correlations futher by using the individual dataframes for each species we created earlier.
 By using .corr() on each separately.